 This idea was based off of research from the UK, that showed what users with six different types of disabilities preferred when visiting a website.
 I was in charge of creating the landing/settings page, that allows users to set their website preferences based off their needs.

-I'm still writing out the process, but below are final wireframes.
-They follow the accessibility design rules from our research, to ensure that these users can easily set their preferences.
+The final wireframes follow the accessibility design rules from our research, to ensure that these users can easily set their preferences.

 Tools & Skills